villette0/M5C-Work_Day_Scheduler/README.md

 The JavaScript document includes:
 * universal variables
 * "click" event listener
-* moment for current day
+* moment for current day and hour
 * array for populating times
 * function to append time block divs
+* if/else statements
 * functions for saving to local storage

 ## Languages